webbie003/BSides-Gold-Coast-2024/readme.md

 # BSides Gold Coast 2024
-CTF Write-up for Skipper, This is one way of completing the challenge but I find afterwards by Googling another way but I liked mine :)
+CTF Write-up for Skipper, This is one way of completing the challenge but I found afterwards with a quick Google another way but I liked mine :)

 ## Overview
 **Description:**